anbox-cloud/discourse-docs/tut/installing-appliance.md

 ### 3. Attach your machine to the Ubuntu Pro subscription

-The Anbox Cloud Appliance requires a valid full Ubuntu Pro subscription.
+The Anbox Cloud Appliance requires a valid Ubuntu Pro subscription.

 Before installing the appliance, you must attach the machine on which you want to run the Anbox Cloud Appliance to your Ubuntu Pro subscription.
 To do so, run the following command, replacing *<UA_token>* with your Ubuntu Pro token: